 From start to finish, it took 6-months to build our house.
 And that wasn't the only problem.

-Since we couldn't necessarily lock down our mortgage, this meant mortgage interest rates could change dramatically during the build phase.
+Since we couldn't necessarily lock down our mortgage, mortgage interest rates could change dramatically during the build phase.

 For example, you could start building when the interest rates are at 3.5%, but by the time you lock down your mortgage, they rise to 4%.
 This interest rate change can dramatically increase your mortgage payment and stretch your budget.